Last updated on 6th December 2022

 A workflow process – while admin-intensive to set up at first – will save you tons of time and headaches when it comes to managing your creative projects.

 If you want to get started with your own foolproof creative workflow then give Project.co a try.
-Project.co is a modular project management software that allows you to create an unlimited number of projects, and choose the specific tools you need, to get any job done!
+Project.co is a creative project management software that allows you to create an unlimited number of projects, and choose the specific tools you need, to get any job done!
+Every project, every task, every team member – creative workflow management, all in one place.